endlesspint8/endlesspint8.github.io/_drafts/2016-05-27-going_dutch.md

 Below you can see the original content, my best approximation (I was lenient on the grammar aspect), and Google translate's take.

+Searched articles for highest word percentage match: 64%

+    HAAREN - In een woning aan de Blazeveldweg in het gebied de Noenes bij Haaren is maandag een overleden vrouw aangetroffen HAAREN - in a house to the Blazeveldweg in the gebied the Noenes at Haaren is maandag a overleden woman aangetroffen

+    Een ambulance ging rond 10.30 uur al op de melding af van de Blazeveldweg according to the Police his there no aanwijzingen that the woman by a misdrijf to the leven is gekomen. because the police echter nevertheless a misdrijf not want uitsluiten, is uitgebreid research gedaan to the doodsoorzaak.Melding a ambulance went around 10.30 hour already on the melding down of the

+    Destijds was het volgens de politie nog niet duidelijk wat er aan de hand was Destijds was the according to the Police not yet duidelijk What there to the hand was

+    Rond 12.30 uur meldt zij dat ze de vrouw hebben aangetroffen. around 12.30 hour reports they it she the woman have aangetroffen.

 [table of sentence with (partial) translations]

 [concluding comments]